Editors’ note: This story was updated on March 28, 2025, to protect the identity of a student organizer.

 Students, faculty and staff then joined in four minutes of silence to honor lives lost.

-Alhajmee directed donations to two organizations: Islamic Relief and Medical Aid for Palestinians.
-He encouraged students to lobby their representatives to support a resolution calling for an immediate ceasefire in the region.
+The events’ organizers directed donations to two organizations: Islamic Relief and Medical Aid for Palestinians.
+They encouraged students to lobby their representatives to support a resolution calling for an immediate ceasefire in the region.

-Tania Kozachanska, ’26, the co-organizer of the event, said she and Alhajmee decided not to host the event under the umbrella of a particular student organization.
+Tania Kozachanska, ’26, one organizer of the event, said she decided not to host the event under the umbrella of a particular student organization.
 Initially, the plan was for Palestinian students to co-organize an event with Hillel, but they “realized it might be too hurtful for both sides to come here together,” Kozachanska said.

 Hillel President Gabby Kogan echoed Kozachanska’s remarks.